Finite-state Independence and Normal Sequences: Fairness, selecting and shuffling

 \subsection{Shuffling}

-We present the definition of a shuffler we use to characterize independence of normal words in Theorem~\ref{thm:charac}.
-An infinite word~$z$ is the shuffle of $x$ and~$y$ if it can be factorized $z = u_1v_1u_2v_2u_3\cdots$ where the sequences of words $(u_i)_{i\ge1}$ and $(v_i)_{i\ge1}$ satisfy $x = u_1u_2u_3\cdots$ and $y = v_1v_2v_3\cdots$.
+We present the definition of a shuffler we use to characterize finite-state independence of normal words in Theorem~\ref{thm:charac}.
+A general presentation of shufflers can be read in~\cite{Pin1989}.
+An infinite word~$z$ is the shuffle of $x$ and~$y$ if it can be factorized as $z = u_1v_1u_2v_2u_3\cdots$ where the sequences of words $(u_i)_{i\ge1}$ and $(v_i)_{i\ge1}$ satisfy $x = u_1u_2u_3\cdots$ and $y = v_1v_2v_3\cdots$.
 We restrict to shuffles of words on the same alphabet, done by $2$-deterministic $3$-automata.
-We will prove that if $x$ and~$y$ are normal words, $x$ and $y$ are independent exactly when any shuffle of them is also normal.
+We prove that if $x$ and~$y$ are normal words, $x$ and $y$ are finite-state independent exactly when any shuffle of them is also normal.
 The interleaving of the symbols from $x$ and $y$ must be driven by a deterministic and oblivious automaton reading $x$ and~$y$.
 Here oblivious means that the choice of inserting in the shuffled word~$z$ a symbol either from~$x$ or from~$y$ is only made upon the current state of the automaton and not upon the current symbols read from $x$ and~$y$.

 \begin{definition} A \emph{shuffler} is a $2$-deterministic $3$-automaton such that each of its transitions has either the type $p \trans{a,\emptyword|a} q$ (type~I) or the type $p \trans{\emptyword,a|a} q$ (type~II). \end{definition}